Make the most of a company retirement 401k match

 • Check your contributions.
 If you do have a match, check your current contributions.
 What are you putting in today?
 If you aren't getting the full match, try to increase your contributions until you do.
 If you can't get all the way there at once, make a plan to get there over time (increasing contributions 1% every 6 months for example).

 • Withdrawals.
-Usually employees are not allowed to withdraw funds until they leave the company.
+Usually, employees are not allowed to withdraw funds until they leave the company.
 When that happens, the employee can generally roll the funds into a Traditional IRA without paying taxes.
 If the employee decides to withdraw the money and receive the funds directly, then income taxes on the contributions and earnings will generally have to be paid along with a 10% penalty tax if the employee is under age 55.

 • Loans.
 Some employers allow employees to take loans against the funds in their 401k plans and may also allow for withdrawals for hardship circumstances.
-If you are eligible to participate in your employer's 401k plan, consult the Summary Plan Description for details on the plan's provisions and benefits.
+If you are eligible to participate in your employer's 401k plan, consult the Summary Plan Description (SPD) for details on the plan's provisions and benefits.

 What now?

-A company match on retirement saving can be one of the best investments you can make (it gets you access to free money after all).
+A company match on retirement savings can be one of the best investments you can make (it gets you access to free money after all).
 If you do get that match, check your account a few years from now; you might be surprised by how much progress you've been able to make toward retirement, even if you're saving a small amount.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.

-Start a Quote
+Start a quote

 Select a product to start a quote.